Bundled care for self-insured employers is gaining traction in many specialties, often independent of nudges from CMS.

-Telehealth augments care accessibility.
-Patients in the bundle are provided a scale, a fetal heart rate Doppler and a blood pressure cuff, which allow the expectant mothers to share up-to-date vitals with their clinician during their prenatal telehealth visit.
-Enrollment in the bundle also triggers a series of emails containing education, ways to contact the navigators, and other resources specific to that bundle.
+Telehealth is available to augment accessibility to care.
+Patients in the bundle also are provided a scale, a fetal heart-rate Doppler and a blood-pressure cuff, which allow the expectant mothers to share up-to-date vitals with their clinician during their prenatal telehealth visits.
+Enrollment in the bundle also triggers a series of emails containing educational materials, contact information for the navigators, and other resources specific to that bundle.

-The benefits to Vanderbilt are more subtle.
-“The employer gets predictable costs,” Woodard said.
-“This is one more step in a longer-term evolution toward value-based care, a financial model that aligns with clinical incentives so everybody is working toward the same goal.”
+“This is one more step in a longer-term evolution toward value-based care, a financial model that aligns with clinical incentives so everybody is working toward the same goal,” Woodard said.

-C-section numbers at Vanderbilt have shown a slight downward trend since the early months of 2020, when the patient caseload included women already into their pregnancy.
+Stimson said the medical center’s C-section numbers have shown a slight downward trend since the early months of 2020, when the MyMaternityHealth caseload included women already into their pregnancy.
 In fee-for-service systems, Stimson says the gray zone of potentially avoidable C-sections is rife with misaligned financial and clinical incentives.
 With maternity bundles, he says this concern is greatly reduced.

 More Bundle Introductions

-“Staggering the rollout of future bundles was really an exercise in learning,” Woodard said.
 “Most significantly, we’ve learned that while patients are price sensitive, the overriding feedback has been that they felt supported and guided through their experience in an otherwise tough to navigate, multifaceted health system.
-Those are messages that have definitely shaped our new bundle offerings.”
+Those messages have definitely shaped our new bundle offerings.